lucaskappel/DuelComputer/README.md

 ## Slash Commands
 - Display Card -> Queries and displays the card with the given ID.
-- Resource -> Autocomplete query for content, from one of the following:
+- Resource -> Autocomplete query for content, various links, images, and writeups.